 Unfortunately, this bit of espionage failed at the first challenge.

 The crew of the Grim Heart was rushing around the place, utterly distraught and thoroughly frightened, given the damage that the ship had taken so far and the titanic clash occurring even now up on the deck.
-Several of the crewmen spotted Ultear and her two ‘captives’, and one of them, a giant of a man with an equally large sword strapped to his back, had the presence of mind to realize who Ultear was.
+Several of the crewmen spotted Ultear and her two ‘captives,’ and one of them, a giant of a man with an equally large sword strapped to his back, had the presence of mind to realize who Ultear was.
 “Lady Ultear, you’re back!”

 “I am.
 We ran into several fairies out there, but these two grabbed my attention.
 This one is a healer,” she replied as she pushed Wendy in the back of the head very lightly, “and the other one has some interesting flight magic, which I think we could probably force her to use for us after the battle to help us search the island.
 Have any of the other Seven Sins reported in?”